OriginLive/SpideR/README.md

 The settings currently available are:
 textspeed : int - Does nothing atm.
 depth : int - Determines how far it should follow links that are found.
 Default is 1.
+debug : bool - Setting this to 1 sets the verbose flag for the connection.
+But this ends up in the parsing..
 type : unchanged|small|firstcapital|fullcapital - Format of the words stored.

 Use: